syedumar97/Projects.I.Have.Done/README.md

 # Projects.I.Have.Done
 A repository with original code of some of my projeccts ranging from University projects to home projects.
 I don't usually include good documentation in my code so they can be a bit harder to understand.

+*__Update, August 2018:__ I know there are a lot of files and while searching can be hard, I have tried my best to point out the files in each of my projects.
+If you are after a particular file that I have not mentioned here, feel free to use `CTRL + F`. :D*
 ## The University of Sydney
 ### INFO1003 - Foundations of Information Technology